HkerVit/hCaptcha-Solver-2.0/README.md

 # hCaptcha Solver 2.0
 Request based hCaptcha solving using wolfram image identifier API.

+Credit to Boic for helping a ton with this: https://github.com/BoicCodes

 # How to use
 * `pip install -r requirements.txt`
 * Set the site key and host in `main.py`